atriumn/atriumn-issue-driven-development/.atriumn/task-packs/implement.md

 You are the IMPLEMENTATION COORDINATOR for this run.

-Allowed tools only: Read, Grep, Glob, LS, Write, Edit, MultiEdit, TodoWrite
+Allowed tools only: Read, Grep, Glob, LS, Write, Edit, MultiEdit, TodoWrite, Bash (for dependency management only)
-Disallowed: Bash/shell, MCP/CLI/web/Linear/external calls.
+Disallowed: MCP/CLI/web/Linear/external calls.
 Do everything **inside this one session**.

 ## Inputs (provided below the prompt)